wc-library/alma-pam-tool/README.md

 5. Set the code and the description for the Public Access Model that you want to change undefined or empty PAMs to use.
 This will only matter in the `update` mode. ***TODO:** check whether the code and description need to exist in an Alma table somewhere already*

 ### Running the tool
-Once the installation, the constants configuration, and the per run configuration are done, you can run the script by opening a terminal window and typing `python main.py`
+Once the installation, the constants configuration, and the per run configuration are done, you can run the script by opening a terminal window in the alma-pam-tool directory and typing `python main.py`

 The script will provide status updates as it runs.
 When it finishes it will also create a timestamped report file based on the mode as well as an error log file if any errors were encountered.